Jimmy Vienot: SUPERKOMBAT

 In the fall of 2021, Vienot signed with the Superkombat Fighting Championship.
 He made his promotional debut at Superkombat Universe on November 1, 2021, against Arman Ambaryan for the world middleweight title.
 He won the fight by unanimous decision.

 ONE Championship

 Vienot made his ONE Championship debut at ONE 157 on May 20, 2022, where he faced Petchmorakot Petchyindee Academy for the ONE Featherweight Muay Thai World Championship.
 He lost the fight by split decision.

 Vienot faced Niclas Larsen at ONE 162 on October 21, 2022.
 He won the fight by unanimous decision.

+On March 18, 2023, in Nice, France Vienot lost to Youssef Assouik by unanimous decision during a defense of his WMC World 160 lbs title.
+After this defeat Vienot announced that his Muay Thai career was done and that he would focus on mixed martial arts from this point on.

 Mixed martial arts career

 Vienot made his mixed martial arts debut on September 3, 2021 at UAE Warriors 22 against Daniel Donchenko.
 He won the fight by decision.

-ARES Fightings Championship
+ARES Fighting Championship

-On March 1, 2023, it was announced that Vienot had signed with ARES Fighting Championship and he make promotional debut on May 11, 2023.
+On March 1, 2023, it was announced that Vienot had signed with ARES Fighting Championship and would make his promotional debut on May 11, 2023.